openfigis/sharks/README.md

 #Instance documentation

 ## REST API documentation
-The REST API documentation is provided throught Swagger.
+The REST API documentation is provided through Swagger.
 The Swagger interface lists and documents all the available REST operations.
-The Swagger console let also to call the single operation with they parameters if present/required.
+The Swagger console let also to call the single operation with the parameters if present/required.

 ## Cache Console
 The cache console lets the user manage the application cache.
 The console offers these operations: